No longer a country plagued by civil war and unrest, Uganda has recently come to enjoy a period of relative political, economic and social stability.

 Part of Maasai land when the British arrived, Kenya's modern capital grew with the development of the railway.
 Derived from a Maasai word meaning "Cold Water," Nairobi is a pleasant mix of colonial British with modern and traditional African influences.

 * NOTE: This flight is included if you purchase your international air through Adventures Abroad.
-Land Only passengers can purchase this for an extra $350 USD.
+Land Only passengers can purchase this for an extra charge (pricing is subject to change without notice, but it has historically been in the range of USD$350 per person).

 Overnight in Nairobi.